On the construction of minimal foliations by hyperbolic surfaces on 3-manifolds: Minimal foliations by geometrically infinite surfaces: variations on some classical constructions

 \begin{proposition} Let $(M,\F)$ be a foliated 3-manifold given by Hirsch surgery from two linear foliations on $\T^3$.
-All the leaves of $\F$ are geometrically infinite hyperbolic surfaces.
-There are countably many leaves with cyclic holonomy. \end{proposition} \begin{proof} Take the singular fiber of $M_0$ as closed transversal $\gamma_0$ which meets all leaves, and identify this with $\Sp^1$.
-Assuming that the linear foliations that constitute the starting point of the construction are given by two irrational numbers $\alpha$ and $\beta$, the holonomy pseudogroup reduced to $\gamma_0$ is generated by the doubling map $f(z)=z^2$ and the rotations $R_\alpha(z) = e^{2 \pi i \alpha}z$ and $R_\beta(z) = e^{2 \pi i \beta}z$ for every point $z=e^{2 \pi i x} \in \Sp^1$.
-As proved in \cite{BoboSeke}, there is a holonomy representation of $\pi_1(M)$ into the affine group $\rm{Aff}(\R)$ whose image $\Gamma$ generates the holonomy pseudogroup (up to equivalence).
-Since the linear part of any element of $\Gamma$ is an integer power of $2$, the stabilizer $\Gamma_x$ of the point $x \in \R$ must be trivial or cyclic.
-This means that the leaf passing through $z$ has at most cyclic holonomy.
-But there always exist points with nontrivial stabilizers, and then $\F$ has holonomy.
-Finally, by construction, all leaves of $\F$ contain infinitely many pairs of pants, which approach all their ends, so they are geometrically infinite hyperbolic surfaces. \end{proof}
+There is a choice of the gluing map $\psi$ such the all the leaves of $\F$ are geometrically infinite hyperbolic surfaces with one or two ends and trivial holonomy. \end{proposition} \begin{proof} Take the singular fiber of $M_0$ as closed transversal $\gamma_0$ which meets all leaves, and identify it with $\Sp^1$ (see Figure~\ref{fig:Hirsch}).
+We will describe the holonomy pseudogroup $\Gamma$ of the foliation $\F$ reduced to $\gamma_0$.
+To do so, as the meridians in $\partial M_i$, $\partial_{out}M_0$ and $\partial_{in}M_0$ have no holonomy, we can assume without loss of generality that $\psi$ preserves the Seifert fibered structures of these tori.
+We also assume that the linear foliations that constitute the starting point of the construction are given by two irrational numbers $\alpha$ and $\beta$.
+Then the pseudogroup reduced to any fiber in $\partial M_1$ is related to $\Gamma$ by a pseudogroup equivalence $\Phi_1$ (in the sense of \cite{Haefliger2}) defining a diffeomorphism (which is still denoted by $\Phi_1$) from this fiber onto $\gamma_0$.
+Then $\Phi_1$ conjugates the rotation $R_\alpha(z) = e^{2 \pi i \alpha}z$ acting on each point $z$ of the fiber to a diffeomorphism $\Phi_1 \scirc R_\alpha \scirc \Phi_1^{-1}$ acting on $\gamma_0$.
+Similarly, the pseudogroup reduced to any fiber in $M_2$ is also related to $\Gamma$ by another pseudogroup equivalence $\Phi_2$ defining a new diffeomorphism (which is still denoted by $\Phi_2$ as before) from the fiber to $\gamma_0$.
+In this case, $\Phi_2$ is constructed by passing through a copy of $\gamma_2$ in $\partial M_2$ that projects onto $\gamma_0$ by the doubling map $f(z)=z^2$.
+Now $\Phi_2$ conjugates the rotation $R_\beta(z) = e^{2 \pi i \beta}z$ acting on each point $z$ of the fiber to another diffeomorphism $\Phi_2 \scirc R_\beta \scirc \Phi_2^{-1}$ acting on $\gamma_0$.
+If the gluing map $\psi$ retricts to the identity for each parallel in $\partial_{out}M_0$ and $\partial_{in}M_0$, then both parametrizations of $\gamma_0$ coincide and the holonomy pseudogroup is generated by the rotations $R_\alpha$ and $R_\beta$ up to conjugation.
+Thus, there is a holonomy representation of $\pi_1(M)$ into the group of rotations generated by $R_\alpha$ and $R_\beta$ so that the foliation $\F$ is without holonomy.
+The leaves of $\F$ have one or two ends depending on whether $\alpha$ and $\beta$ are linearly independent over $\Z$ or not.
+Moreover, all leaves of $\F$ are geometrically infinite hyperbolic surfaces as they contain infinitely many pairs of pants approaching all the ends. \end{proof}

+A similar conclusion holds if we take linear foliations by planes instead of linear foliations by cylinders.